Mic92/nix-fast-build/README.md

 $ nix run github:Mic92/nix-fast-build
 ```

-This command will concurrently evaluate and build the attributes
+This command will concurrently evaluate all systems in `.#checks` and build the
-`.#checks.$currentSystem`.
+attributes in `.#checks.$currentSystem`.

 ---